arduino279/Serial-Monitor/readme.md

 **Import**

-1. Look up `<Name>` in the Library Manager and install the latest version
+1. Look up `Serial_Monitor` in the Library Manager and install the latest version
 2. Insert the following snippet

 ```ino